North Carolina

 On November 21, 1789, North Carolina became the 12th state to ratify the United States Constitution.
 In the run-up to the American Civil War, North Carolina declared its secession from the Union on May 20, 1861, becoming the tenth of eleven states to join the Confederate States of America.
 Following the Civil War, the state was restored to the Union on July 4, 1868.
 On December 17, 1903, Orville and Wilbur Wright successfully piloted the world's first controlled, sustained flight of a powered, heavier-than-air aircraft at Kitty Hawk in North Carolina's Outer Banks.
 North Carolina often uses the slogan "First in Flight" on state license plates to commemorate this achievement, alongside a newer alternative design bearing the slogan "First in Freedom" in reference to the Mecklenburg Declaration and Halifax Resolves.

 North Carolina is defined by a wide range of elevations and landscapes.
 From west to east, North Carolina's elevation descends from the Appalachian Mountains to the Piedmont and Atlantic coastal plain.
-North Carolina's Mount Mitchell at 6684 ft is the highest point in North America east of the Mississippi River.
+North Carolina's Mount Mitchell at 6684 ft is the highest point in North America east of the Black Hills South Dakota.
 Most of the state falls in the humid subtropical climate zone; however, the western, mountainous part of the state has a subtropical highland climate.